salesforce/dockerfile-image-update/README.md

 ### Skip An Image

 In case you want the tool to skip updating a particular image tag then add a comment `no-dfiu` after the `FROM` declaration in the Dockerfile.
 The tool will process the comment following `FROM` declaration and if `no-dfiu` is mentioned, pull request for that image tag will be ignored.
-You can use an alternate comment string by passing an additional command line parameter `-x IGNORE_PR_COMMENT`.
+You can use an alternate comment string by passing an additional command line parameter `-x IGNORE_IMAGE_STRING`.
 In that case string mentioned with the parameter, will be used for skipping PR creation.

 Example: